TwinFan/XPMP2/README.md

 **This is work in progress.**

 The XPMP2 lib has been successfully tested with
-- X-Plane 11.50 Beta 3 under OpenGL, Vulkan, and Metal,
+- X-Plane 11.50 Beta 8 under OpenGL, Vulkan, and Metal,
 - the enclosed sample plugin,
 - a new branch of LiveTraffic (executables not yet published)
-- on Mac OS and
+- on Mac OS,
-- on Windows.
+- Windows, and

-Linux binaries can successfully build in a docker environment.
-But I have no environment for testing them.
+- Linux (Ubuntu 18.04 and similar).

 Using XPMP2
 --